Defining And Building A Remote-First Culture For Your Company

 Your pillar of engagement and support should be more than meetings, 1:1s, and the odd virtual party.

-Informal communication is just as important as the daily standup to build connections across your organizations.
+Informal communication is as important as daily standups in building connections across your organizations.

-The water cooler is not where culture is made, as many CEOs would like you to believe.
+As many CEOs would like you to believe, the water cooler is not where culture is made.
 However, it still plays an essential role in creativity and innovation.

 Virtual interactions can totally replicate this, and Rowena shares her tips on how to do it: